Century (100 miles) at age 70. Nancy C. Pasadena, CA

 Our custom training programs are far more effective and efficient than random standardized workouts, and each client's fitness program is based on a comprehensive and personalized assessment.

 Whether your goals involve weight loss, sports performance, eliminating muscular imbalances or living a healthier lifestyle, our highly qualified trainers will provide the knowledge and the means to help you become fit and stay that way.
+Call or stop by today for a free functional movement screen and group training session.

 I always tell my clients and athletes that you are essentially two humans a right side and a left side and we have to make them get along.
 The human body is not symmetrical not even close actually, we are designed in a way in which the right side of our body will always win.
 We weren’t designed to be perfect but rather imperfect.
 If you take a deep look into our visual, circulatory, respiratory, neurological and muscular systems they are all different when compared with one side to the other.
 When we take a look at the brain the left side has more responsibilities for speech/language, how we communicate, grow and develop.